 Registration Deposit: $400

-Tuition Inclusive Coverage: The tuition cost covers all the training during CIIS weekends and the room and board of both the 7-day June Retreat and 3-Day September Retreat.
+Inclusive Tuition: The tuition cost covers all the training during on-site CIIS weekends and a portion of the room and board for the spring and fall off-site retreats.

 Early Application Discounts:

 $500 off tuition for completed applications received before November 1, 2018